Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-16-aws-storage-extras/section-16.md

 __Volume Gateway__
 * Block storage using _iSCSI protocol_  backed by S3
 * Backed by EBS snapshots which can help restore on-premise volumes
-* Cached volumes: low latency access to most recent data
+* Volume Gateway has two storage options:
+  - __Cached volumes__: stores the most commonly accessed data locally  while keeping the entire dataset in S3
-* Stored volumes: entire dataset is on premise, schedules backup to S3.
+  - __Stored volumes__: entire dataset is on premise, schedules backup to S3.

 __Tape Gateway__
 * Some companies have backup process using physical tapes